Table of Contents

 It’s kind of unexpected to see a throw pillow outside, but it definitely makes the patio a little bit more inviting.
 Especially if you love a nap in the sunshine.
 With sunscreen.

-If your patio furniture is a little worse for the wear, this a great way to inject some freshness into it.
+If your patio furniture is a little worse for wear, this is a great way to inject some freshness into it.

 I love the look of raw cedar, the colors are beautiful.
 This is perfect for a natural, woodsy patio.